How to Choose a Phono Cartridge for Your Turntable

 Fig. 2 - The three basic types of magnetic transducers.

-Moving Magnet (MM) Cartridges
+Moving Magnet (MM) cartridges

 In an MM design, the stylus moves a small magnet between stationary coils.
 This generates a strong electrical signal, sufficient to drive a standard phono input.